Why Fit Matters More Than Absorbency

 4. Check the leg elastics are sitting flat and are not bunched or tucked under the product

-Taped briefs generally offer a more secure, adjustable fit than pull-ups precisely because you can fine-tune the fastening.
+Taped briefs generally offer a more secure, adjustable fit than pull-ups because you can fine-tune the fastening.
 If a pull-up is consistently bunching or shifting, a taped product may simply work better — not because of greater absorbency, but because the fit is more controllable.
-They are unfairly stigmatised in some quarters; in practice, they are one of the most effective containment options available for heavier or unpredictable wetting.
+They are often unfairly stigmatised; in practice, they are one of the most effective containment options for heavier or unpredictable wetting.

 A child who sleeps on their front places very different pressure on a product compared to one who sleeps on their back or rolls between positions.
 The zone that needs to work hardest shifts with sleep position — and if the product has bunched away from that zone, it will leak regardless of how well it was fitted at the start of the night.